JoshuaKGoldberg/speaker-rider/README.md

 ## Accommodations

-No part of the cost of speaking at your event should lie with the speaker.
+No part of the cost of speaking at your event should lie with the speaker\*.
 You should cover at least:

 - My ticket to the event
 - Lodgings in an Airbnb or hotel near the venue through the nights before and after the event, inclusive
 - Reasonable food and transportation costs during that time range

+If you are a new and/or smaller conference with a limited budget, I understand - we can discuss promoting me & my book in lieu of a direct sponsorship.

 ### COVID Safety